carpentries-incubator/reproducible-publications-quarto/_episodes/06-writing-styling.md

 ### *Adding Headings*

-Adding headings to a R markdown document in Rstudio is as simple as applying links.
+Adding headings to a R Markdown document in Rstudio is as simple as applying links.
 Let’s say we want the abstract section as a Heading Level 2.
 We can select the “abstract” then, and under “Normal” on the left-hand side of the menu, we can choose the desired level.
 Again, all the shortcuts will be listed next to the styling in the menu.
 Now apply the same heading to keywords and Level 1 to “Specifications Table” (**FIXME2**).

 ### *Creating Tables*